ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 mean that the user agent MUST NOT treat the session as established until it received a Finished message from the server.

-In some cases, the transport protocol might allow transmitting data before the session is established; an example is TLS 0-RTT data.
+In some cases, a WebTransport protocol might allow transmitting data before the session is established; an example is TLS 0-RTT data.
 Since this data can be replayed by attackers, it MUST NOT be used unless the client has explicitly requested 0-RTT for specific streams or datagrams it knows to be safely